One thing chronic illness guarantees is uncertainty.

 We are all facing an uncertain future at the moment, the healthy and unhealthy alike, so please know you are not alone.
 Due to the pandemic others are gaining a better understanding of what it’s like to be isolated.
 It could be the perfect time for distant relationships to reconnect.

 Reaching out to crisis lines, family, friends, online support groups, are all ways to start you on a journey towards accepting the next leg of your chronic illness adventure, and the uncertainties of living in and through a global pandemic.

 Once you open the gate of communication with others, you’ll be surprised how much lighter your burden will feel.
 You’ll be surprised at how much clearer your thinking will become.

-You’ll soon be making strategies to deal with your uncertain future.
+You’ll soon be making strategies to deal with your uncertain future without even realising it.

 You’ll soon be back on track living life with more certainties than uncertainties.

 If you’re looking for genuine support, care, understanding and friendship, you are so welcome to join my closed Facebook support forum, Medical Musings with Friends .
 It’s a safe place to connect with others living with chronic and complex diseases, who truly understand the daily challenges.
 A warm welcome awaits.

 I’m also a Contributor at “The Mighty”.
 You can check out my published articles at My Author Page

 I also write @ Blogs by Christian Women